sudo-Harshk/Krishi-Mitra/README.md

 This repository contains a mobile-first React web app and a FastAPI backend workspace for an AI crop diagnosis product aimed at helping Indian farmers get practical, bilingual guidance in English and Telugu.

+The backend uses the Gemini API with Gemma 4, which fits a CPU-only development laptop because the model is hosted rather than run locally.

 ## Architecture

 ```mermaid